-Western Sicily’s rich archeological treasures and our undiscovered pathways through lush countryside are the focus of this unusual walking tour.
+Western Sicily’s rich archeological treasures and our undiscovered pathways through lush countryside are the focus of this unusual walking tour in Sicily.
 Dominated for centuries by various rulers, Sicily’s turbulent history is evident in everything from the architecture to the aromatic cuisine, so you’ll find magical Greek temples of 2000 years ago and feast on sumptuous couscous left behind by the Moors.
 The Egadi islands, home to prehistoric cave paintings and sleek tuna, offer wonderful walks in a remote setting, where we truly get away from it all.
+Some of the most beautiful walks in Sicily with spectacular sea views, including the Zingaro coastal park, are featured on this guided walking tour in western Sicily.
+You’ll love the accommodation and excellent and varied food and wine, too, on this unique culinary & walking tour of Sicily.

 Our walks are rated for their level of difficulty as follows: